Indian Statistical Institute: Rankings

 According to India Education Review, no Indian university is in the world's top 200 universities, as of 2012.
 The ascribed ranking of ISI is 186.
-The web ranking of this institute, according to 4ICU (4 International Colleges and Universities), is 1693.
+The web ranking of this institute, according to uniRank.org, is 1693.
 According to the web ranking published by Webometrics Ranking of World Universities, ISI currently holds the world rank of 1352.
-In the subject-wise academic world ranking of Computer Science, Indian Statistical Institute features in 101—150 category.
+In the subject-wise academic world ranking of Computer Science, the Indian Statistical Institute features in 101—150 category.
 The Indian Statistical Institute, Kolkata is ranked 2nd in Computer Science research by mean citation rate, p-Index, h-index among all universities in India.
+The NIRF (National Institutional Ranking Framework) ranked it 75th overall in India in 2024.

 Student life

 Student Fest

-Integration is the annual techno-cultural fest of Indian Statistical Institute, Kolkata usually held during the first and second weekend of January each year.
-It is one of the biggest student fests in Kolkata, and attracts participation from all over the world.
-Also the performances of great artists are always a center of attraction for all.
+Integration is the annual techno-cultural fest of the Indian Statistical Institute, Kolkata usually held during the first and second weekend of January each year.

-Chaos is the annual techno-cultural fest of Indian Statistical Institute, Bangalore usually held during the last weekend of March each year.
-It is one of the biggest student fests in Bangalore, and attracts participation from all over the world.
-Limit, an International Mathematics Olympiad is a part of Chaos.
-A lot of Students throughout the World take part in Limit.
-Also various other Events are held during Chaos which includes Gaming, Cultural Programmes, Quiz, Debate and much more.
+Chaos is the annual techno-cultural fest of the Indian Statistical Institute, Bangalore usually held during the last weekend of March each year.